deanturpin/termcast/readme.md

-# Screencast
+# termcast
 Based on an article by [hisdeedsaredust](https://github.com/hisdeedsaredust).

-Screencast captures terminal keystrokes to a file and then replays them while rendering the display to an animated GIF.
+**termcast** captures terminal keystrokes to a file and replays them while rendering the display to an animated GIF.

 - Open terminal
 - Make full screen (F11)